 Veterinary technicians applying for an LVT license after September 1st will need to apply for and take the Licensed Veterinary Technician jurisprudence examination (LVTE).
 The LVTE application for veterinary technicians is available here on the TBVME LVT webpage.

-The mission of the Texas State Board of Veterinary Medical Examiners is to establish and enforce policies to ensure the best possible quality of veterinary services for the people of Texas.
+The mission of the Texas State Board of Veterinary Medical Examiners is to establish and enforce policies to ensure the best possible quality of veterinary and equine dental provider services for the people of Texas.

 The Board and its staff will ensure that Texans are effectively and efficiently served by quality veterinary professionals by setting clear standards for professional conduct, by assuring compliance with the rules of professional conduct and the community standard of care, and seeking solutions to issues that strengthen the profession and protect the public.

 The Texas State Board of Veterinary Medical Examiners operates under the authority of Chapter 801, Texas Occupations Code.
 The Veterinary Licensing Act, along with the Board, was created in 1911.
 The purpose of the Board is to protect the public by ensuring that persons entering the profession meet minimum academic and examination requirements.